cirex-web/test-blog/blog/uncomfy.md

     - > I put $5 on the line through an app called Beeminder...
 Why?
 Life is full of fleeting opportunities, moments throughout the day that require just a bit of courage or tenacity to pursue.
       >
       > ...
-      >
-      > things that had previously been formidable, like initiating conversations with strangers or asking for absurd things, now seemed exciting.
-The fear was replaced by eagerness, excitement for the possibilities ahead.
-      >
-      > (9/14/23) [full statement at the bottom]

     - > Seizing the opportunity with $5 at stake (10/8/23)